dwalldorf/jowBackend/README.md

 `-agentlib:jdwp=transport=dt_socket,server=y,suspend=n,address=8000`

 ### Locally
 You can also run the everything locally by starting the application with `mvn spring-boot:run -Dspring.profiles.active=dev`.
 This will require a locally running mongodb, redis and rabbitmq.

+## Tests
+Run test with `mvn test` or `mvn integration-test`.